A. L. Zissu: Against communism

 Zissu's departure enshrined a left-wing domination of the Zionist movement, which was now split between the CDE and the Ihud.
 At the time, Maxy, who had taken over as CDE leader, publicly accused his former friend Zissu of being a reactionary element and a Siguranța informant.
-In August 1945, the CDE volunteered to the now-communized Siguranța a "Table of relevant Jewish organizations on Bucharest's Municipal Territory".
+In August 1945, the CDE volunteered to the Siguranța a "Table of relevant Jewish organizations on Bucharest's Municipal Territory".
 It listed Zissu for his activities at the WJC, noting that both he and Benvenisti were "centrist" opponents of the communist line; this contrasted with its assessments of Jewish politicians such as Filderman and Marco Prezente, who were listed as "neutral".
 Late that year, Zissu was questioning the communist theses on "wrecking" by industrial saboteurs, noting that such incidents could not account for market shortages.
-The communist newspaper Scînteia viewed his comments as "characteristically naive".
+Scînteia viewed his comments as "characteristically naive".
 Other communist sources alleged that Zissu had been a Gestapo man, citing as proof his Grunewald villa and his friendship with Babinger, and that he was a sponsor of the "fascist" Betar.

 In an interview with Agerpres published just before the general election of 1946, Zissu "expresses his chagrin that the Jewish party never managed to present its own lists", but "urges all members of this party to vote for the government lists."
 His polemical essay, titled Nu există cult mozaic ("No Such Thing as a Mosaic Religion"), came out in March 1947.
 It was his definitive answer to Vlădescu-Răcoasa, and repeated the beliefs he first stated in the 1920s, that Judaism "may be considered a race, a nation, an idea, a vision of existence, a tragedy, a permanent universal digression, but it is definitely not a religious denomination."
 He contended that, over the centuries, rabbis had preferred to emulate Christian priesthood, and had done so "for material gain."
-His anticlericalism was illustrated by articles in Mântuirea, which specifically targeted Șafran.
-This stance alienated his friends Cohen and Itzacar, who had formed a Klal-Zionist Party of Romania; also in 1947, Klal took control of the publication and obtained that Zissu lose all his editorial privileges.
+His anticlericalism was again illustrated—this time, by articles in Mântuirea, which specifically targeted Șafran.
+His stance alienated his friends Cohen and Itzacar, who had formed a Klal-Zionist Party of Romania; also in 1947, Klal took control of the publication and obtained that Zissu lose all his editorial privileges.